rudidude86/gura-lang.github.io/documents/String-Operation.md

     str = 'The quick brown fox jumps over the lazy dog' str[35..]       // returns ['l', 'a', 'z', 'y', ' ', 'd', 'o', 'g']

-A function `chr()` returns a string that contains a character of the given UTF-8 character code.
+Function `chr()` returns a string that contains a character of the given UTF-8 character code.

     chr(65)         // returns 'A'

-A function 'ord()` takes a string and returns UTF-8 character code of its first character.
+Function 'ord()` takes a string and returns UTF-8 character code of its first character.

     ord('A')        // returns 65

 ### {{ page.chapter }}.2.2.
 Iteration

-A method `string#each()` creates an iterator that returns each character as a sub string.
+Method `string#each()` creates an iterator that returns each character as a sub string.

     str = 'The quick brown fox jumps over the lazy dog' x = str.each()